Horizontal-org/Tella-P2P-Protocol/README.md

 ### Flow

+Let’s consider Device A as the sender and Device B as the recipient

-**QR code:**
+**QR Code Method:**

-- Device B scans QR code with:
+- Device A (sender) scans the QR code containing:
-    - Device's A IP address
+    - Device B's IP address
     - PIN
     - Port
     - Certificate Hash
-- Device B (sender)  sends the payload to `/api/v1/register`
+- Device A (sender) sends the payload to `/api/v1/register`
-- Device A (recipient)  receives payload
+- Device B (recipient) receives the payload
-- Device A returns the `uuid-session-identifier`
+- Device B (recipient) returns the `sessionId`

-The hashes are automatically compared between the Certificate Hash provided in the QR code and the one received from the server.
+The Certificate Hash from the QR code is automatically compared with the hash received from the server.

 **Manual Method:**

 Initial Ping:
-- Device B (sender) manually types the IP address, PIN, and PORT
+- Device A (sender) manually types the IP address, PIN, and PORT
-- Device B (sender) sends a ping to `/api/v1/ping`
+- Device A (sender) sends a ping to `/api/v1/ping`
-- Device B (sender) retrieves the Certificate Hash from server
+- Device A (sender) retrieves the Certificate Hash from server
-- Device B (sender) shows the Certificate Hash to be compared
+- Device A (sender) displays the Certificate Hash to be compared
-- Device A (recipient) show the Certificate Hash when receive a `/api/v1/ping` request
+- Device B (recipient) displays the Certificate Hash upon receiving the `/api/v1/ping` request

 Initial Registration:
-- Device B (sender) confirms the Certificate Hash and sends the payload to `/api/v1/register`
+- After confirming the Certificate Hash, Device A (sender) sends the payload to `/api/v1/register`
-- Device A (recipient) receives payload
+- Device B (recipient) receives the payload
-- Device A (recipient) confirms the register request
+- Device B (recipient) confirms the registration request
-- Device A (recipient) returns the `uuid-session-identifier`
+- Device B (recipient) returns the `sessionId`

 ## 4- File Transfer